The Kidney-Heart Connection

 UKRO was founded because of one simple question.

-How can so little be known about kidney disease—a problem that affects and kills so many?
+How can so little be known about kidney disease—a problem that affects 1 in 7 adults in the U.S.?